 Shannon Houchins quietly moved Average Joes Entertainment into the Music Row neighborhood a few years ago.

 But unlike most newcomers, Houchins (pronounced How-chins) had already achieved a lot, especially for someone in his early 40s.
 He arrived with a portfolio of hits, fresh ideas and a track record of success.
-There was only one problem, he didn’t exactly know how it all worked on the Nashville side of the tracks.
+There was only one problem, he didn’t know exactly how it worked on the Nashville side of the tracks.
+(Read Part 1 HERE)

 - Exclusive: Meghan Trainor Entices Nashville On Untouchable Tour - August 8, 2016